Localization and delocalization properties in quasi-periodically perturbed Kicked Harper and Harper models: The delocalized states in A-type and B-type systems

-As seen in this subsection, even in the case of B-type system, the MSD diffuses normally by increasing $\eps$, and the diffusion coefficient decreases.
-On the other hand, as seen in the previous section, even in A-type system, for $\eps>\eps_c$ $m_2(t)$ gradually approaches the normal diffusion for $t \to \infty$.
-Indeed, it is easy to imagine that the A-type system asymptotically approaches the B-type system with the increase of $\eps$, because the time-dependent part of the Hamiltonian (\ref{eq:Hamiltonian}) can be rewritten: \beq \eps V(n)\left[ \frac{L}{\eps}+f(t) \right] \delta_1(t). \eeq Here, the $\eps-$dependence of the diffusion coefficient in the normal diffusion region is observed in a wide region of $\eps$, and the relationship between A-type and B-type systems is shown.
+It is easy to imagine that the A-type system asymptotically approaches the B-type system with the increase of $\eps$, because the time-dependent part of the Hamiltonian (\ref{eq:Hamiltonian}) can be rewritten: \beq \eps V(n)\left[ \frac{L}{\eps}+f(t) \right] \delta_1(t). \eeq As seen in the last section, even in the case of B-type system, the time-dependence of MSD shows the normal diffusion for $\eps>\eps_b$ and the diffusion coefficient decreases by increasing $\eps$.
+On the other hand, as seen in the previous section, even in the A-type system, for $\eps>\eps_c$, $m_2(t)$ gradually approaches the normal diffusion for $t \to \infty$.
+In this section, we give the relationship between the results of the diffusive region in the A-type and B-type systems.
+Here, in the KHM the $\eps-$dependence of the diffusion coefficient in the normal diffusive regime in a wide region of $\eps$($>\max\{\eps_c, \eps_b\}$) is observed in Fig.\ref{fig:Map-AB-Deps.eps}.

-In fact, Fig.\ref{fig:Map-AB-Deps.eps} shows the $\eps-$dependence of the diffusion coefficient evaluated by the KHM.
 In the A-type system, the diffusion coefficient increases with an increase of $\eps$ when $\eps>\eps_c$ and the effect saturates at a certain level.
-On the other hand, in B-type system, the diffusion coefficient decreases monotonically as $\eps$ increases, and it can be seen that $D$ falls to the same level as A-type system for $\eps$ on the order of $O (1)$.
-Also, for $\eps>0.3$, $M-$dependence of the diffusion coefficient has almost disappeared.
+On the other hand, in B-type system, the diffusion coefficient decreases monotonically as $\eps$ increases, and it can be seen that $D$ falls to the same level as A-type system for $\eps>>1$.
+For $\eps>0.3$, $M-$dependence of the diffusion coefficient has almost disappeared for the both systems.

 Furthermore, as shown in Fig.\ref{fig:tcont-AB-Deps.eps}, similar results are obtained for the A-type and B-type systems of the time-continuous Harper model.
-In this case, in A-type system, increasing $\eps$ also increases $D$ and peaks around $\eps\simeq1$ then decreases, and approaches the same constant level as B-type system around $\eps \simeq 1$.
+In this case, in A-type system, increasing $\eps$ also increases $D$ and peaks around $\eps\simeq1$ then decreases, and approaches the same constant level as B-type system for large $\eps$.